MatthewC86/regex-tutorial/README.md

 (https?://)? matches an optional "http://" or "https://" at the beginning of the URL.<br>

 The \w grouping allows any alphanumeric characters.
+### Character Classes
+A character class is a set of characters enclosed within square brackets.
+It specifies the characters that will successfully match a single character from a given input string.
+Here we have:<br>

+'([\da-z.-]+)'<br>

+This will match one or more characters that are either digits, lowercase letters, periods or hyphens.